zeravshantechnologies/wg-failover/README.md

 ### Configuration File

-You can also use a configuration file at `/etc/wg-failover/config.toml`:
+You must create a configuration file at `/etc/wg-failover/config.toml` before starting the service:

 ```toml
 # WireGuard peer to monitor